-GCE is an education services company with 27 university partners as of December 31, 2021.
-We have invested over \$265 million in the last 13 years to develop systems that automate key processes and enable us to scale these processes to hundreds of thousands of students.
+GCE is an education services company with 27 university partners as of December 31, 2022.
+We have invested over \$291.8 million in the last 14 years in technology which includes the cost to develop systems that automate key processes and enable us to scale these processes to hundreds of thousands of students.
 GCE is capable of supporting not just core academic functions, technology and marketing but many additional key processes that surround those functions, such as faculty recruiting and training, admissions, financial aid, accounting, and technical support.
 We provide these services to our university partners pursuant to master services agreements that define the scope of our engagement, the types of services provided and other key terms of the engagement.